kieker-monitoring/kieker/kieker-documentation/tutorials/How-to-Use-JMS-for-Monitoring.rst

 named **AsyncJmsWriter** and **JmsReaderStage**.
 The directory ``examples/userguide/appendix-JMS/`` contains the sources, gradle scripts etc. used in this example.
-It is based on the Bookstore application with manual instrumentation presented :ref:`getting-started`.
+It is based on the Bookstore application with manual instrumentation presented getting-started_.

 The following sections provide step-by-step instructions for the ActiveMQ JMS server implementation.